onthegrid007/Singleton/README.md

     // REQUIRED to be private
     _SCM_CHILD_DECLORATIONS(Bar)

-    // Constructor of child class type must be expicitly declared, there is an explicit deletion of the template child's constructor due to the container map needing a default constructor.
-Since that can not be given yet due to partial template specalization, it is REQUIRES the user to manualy define one.
+    // ALL constructor of child classes must be expicitly declared private
+    // There is also an explicit deletion of the template child's constructor, since it can not be deduced untill the full template specalization.
+It forces the user to manualy define one.
     Bar();
 }
 ```